 Given how far up the pitch he likes to venture, the true standout of his defending comes in interceptions.
 He averages 3.22 interceptions per 90, putting him in the 98th percentile amongst defenders across Europe.
 This shows how well Gvardiol reads the game and gets in the positions from which attacks can be broken up.

 Gvardiol is extremely quick on his feet, meaning he covers ground rapidly to diffuse any threatening situations.
 Therefore, it is no surprise why Gvardiol is being looked at by Chelsea.
 Thomas Tuchel wants his defenders to engage with the opposition higher up the pitch.
 Gvardiol fits this template perfectly.
-Combine that with his ball-playing skills, Gvardiol is an all-round package.
+Combine that with his ball-playing skills, Gvardiol is an all-around package.

 An all-round package